anas-ghouri/Bookstore-Performance-Analysis-Using-SQL-For-Strategic-Decision-Making/Project Overview.md

 1. Revenue Leaders — What Drives the Business?
 2. Performance by Category — Where's the Money?
 3. Promotional Strategy — Does Discounting Pay Off?
 Which price segments yield the best ratings and sales?
-4. Promotional Strategy — Does Discounting Pay Off?
-5. High Potential but Undervalued Books
+4. High Potential but Undervalued Books
-6. Author Performance
+5. Author Performance
-7. Stock Risk Warning — High Discount, Low Sales
+6. Stock Risk Warning — High Discount, Low Sales

    🔍**Approach:**